Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FIRMWARE.md

 [Z80-Retro Development Environment](./Z80-RETRO-DEVEVELOPMENT.md)

 The firmware executes on the Flash after a system reset or at power on assuming the reset logic is working correctly.
-Either way, it's task is to copy the first 16KB from partition 1 of the SD Card into at 0xC000 then jump to 0xC000 and begin execution from there.
+Either way, its task is to copy the first 16KB from partition 1 of the SD Card into at 0xC000 then jump to 0xC000 and begin execution from there.
 The low memory bank is set to bank 14 at this time.